MyntraHack2020/Trend_forecasting/README.md

-# Trend_forecasting
-To predict trending Fashion

-# FashionTrends
+# Trend Forecasting
 This project is an effort to predict fashion trends over time using machine learning.
 Currently, I am able to classify different types of clothing (Shirts, Skirts, Pants, Dress) using images webscraped from chictopia.com, instagram and training a model built using Keras.

 # Avantages of Predictiong fashion trends
-* Allow retailers to better their logistics for storage/shipping of clothes.
+* Allow retailers to enhance their logistics for storage/shipping of clothes.
 * Right now, retailers use sales along with results from fashion shows/blogs to determine what clothes would be useful for fashion.
 * This project could add a new dimension of analytics for such retailers (being able to use social media to predict demand possibly).